John 5:3-4 The Troubling of the Water

 John 5:4 ..................................................................................................................................................

-All these capitalized words are omitted in such modern versions as the ASV, NIV, RSV, NRSV, ESV, Wallace’s NET version, Common English bible, and the Message.
+All these capitalized words are omitted in such modern versions as the NASB 2020 edition, ASV, NIV, RSV, NRSV, ESV, Wallaces NET version, Common English bible, and the Message.
 They are also omitted in the Jehovah Witness New World Translation and in the more modern Catholic versions like the St. Joseph New American Bible 1970 and the New Jerusalem bible 1985.

 The Greek texts that omit most of these words are Sinaiticus, Vaticanus, P66 and P75.
-However as we shall soon see, these so called “oldest and best” manuscripts are in constant disagreement even among themselves.
+However as we shall soon see, these so called "oldest and best" manuscripts, which are all from a localized area in Alexandria Egypt, are in constant disagreement even among themselves.

 The NASB is of interest because of its confusion and constant changes to the text.
 From 1963 to at least 1972 they omitted all these words from their text and consigned them to a marginal note which said "many authorities insert..."